Nursing Undergraduate Vs. Graduate Degrees

 Associate's Degree Programs

 An associate's or bachelor's degree is needed to become a registered nurse.
 Associate degree programs are offered at many vocational schools and community colleges.
 Earning an associate's degree in nursing (ADN) can take between two to three years.
 Coursework generally includes a combination of classroom study and hands-on clinical practice.
-Many ADN programs are designed to be credit-transferrable to bachelor's degree programs in nursing.
+Many ADN programs are designed to be credit-transferable to bachelor's degree programs in nursing.

 Bachelor's Degree Programs